herrpatrickmueller/nuxt-wp-frontend-boilerplate/README.md

-# vuejs WordPress Theme Boilerplate
+# Nuxt.js Headless WordPress Frontend Boilerplate

 This is a boilerplate Nuxt.js frontent app for a headless WordPress integration.